Introduction to Lua for loop

 Output:

-In the second example, we used a variable with string type values that is the integer inputs that are entered in the string using “” double-quotes.
-With the help of the loadstring() method, the input values are segregated and splitted it.
-While we use for loop to iterate and match the exact inputs to the number formats.
-Here string.gmatch() method will evaluate and match the exact user inputs to the other type like string or integer.
-We can validate the given input strings in if loop also it is one of another condition loop statements for validating the user datas.
-After iterating and matching the user input string to integer type we can validate the values in the if statement.
+In the second example, we utilized a variable containing string-type values, which included integer inputs enclosed in double quotes (“”).
+The input values were separated and split using the loadstring() method.
+At the same time, we use for loop to iterate and match the exact inputs to the number formats.
+Here string.gmatch() method will evaluate and match the same user inputs to the other type like string or integer.
+We can also validate the given input strings in the if loop; it is one of the condition loop statements for validating user datas.
+After iterating and matching the user input string to an integer type, we can validate the values in the if statement.

 Example #3